splunk/observability-workshop/content/en/other/3-auto-instrumentation/3-java-microservices-k8s/60-log-observer-connect.md

 ## 3. Update Logback config for the services

 The Spring PetClinic application can be configured to use several different Java logging libraries.
 In this scenario, the application is using `logback`.
-To make sure we get the otel information in the logs we need to update a file named `logback.xml` with the log structure, and add an Otel dependency to the `pom.xml` of each of the services in the petclinic microservices folders.
+To make sure we get the OTel information in the logs we need to update a file named `logback.xml` with the log structure, and add an Otel dependency to the `pom.xml` of each of the services in the petclinic microservices folders.

-First lets set the Log Structure/Format:
+First, let's set the Log Structure/Format:

 Spring boot will allow you to set a global template, but for ease of use, we will replace the existing content of the `logback-spring.xml` files of each service with the following XML content using a prepared script:
 Note the following entries that will be added: